setms/book/docs/requirements/analysis.md

 This results in conflicting points of view, which need resolution before building software.
 However, the analyst doesn't know enough yet to bring conflicts into the open.

-_Event storming_ is a technique that solves these issues @@Brandolini2013.
+_Event storming_ is a technique that solves these issues @@Brandolini2013 @@Webber2017.
 It's a workshop where the key stakeholders work together to build up a consistent picture of the entire process.
-It uses a simple notation that, unlike something like UML, is easy for non-technical people to understand.
+It uses a simple notation that, unlike _Business Process Model and Notation_ @@BPMN2013, is easy for non-technical people to understand.
 It lets the stakeholders and development team build up a _domain model_ in hours or days rather than weeks or months.

 The domain model is a concept from _Domain-Driven Design_ (DDD) @@Evans2014.